-T. tracheliotos is classified by IUCN as Endangered and was moved to this higher extinction risk category in the 2015 IUCN Red List assessment.
-Shimelis et al. (2005) highlighted significant population declines in T. tracheliotos throughout its range in Africa and the Middle East.
-More recently published data have revealed significant and rapid pan-African vulture declines precipitated by a variety of threats including intentional and unintentional poisoning, belief-based use and trade, reduction in food availability, habitat loss and degradation and disturbance (Ogada et al. 2016; Botha et al. 2012; Mondajem et al. 2012; Thiollay 2007; Rondeau & Thiollay 2004; Brown 1991).
+The Lappet-faced Vulture is Endangered having been moved up to this higher category of extinction risk in the 2015 IUCN Red List assessment.
+Shimelis et al. (2005) highlighted significant population declines in Lappet-faced Vulture throughout its range in Africa and the Middle East.
+More recently published data have revealed significant and rapid pan-African vulture declines precipitated by a variety of threats including intentional and unintentional poisoning, belief-based use and trade, reduction in food availability, habitat loss/ degradation and disturbance.
+(Ogada et al. 2016; Botha et al. 2012; Monadjem et al. 2012; Thiollay 2007; Rondeau & Thiollay 2004; Brown 1991).
+The species considered extinct as breeding species in several countries in the Middle East, e.g. Israel, Jordan and the Syrian Arab Republic (BirdLife International 2017).
 These declines are likely to continue into the future and suggest there may be a continental-scale problem, potentially comparable to the declines witnessed in vulture populations in Asia in the 1990s.
-Only one vulture species - the Endangered Egyptian Vulture (Neophron percnopterus) is currently listed on CMS Appendix I.
+Only one vulture species - the Endangered Egyptian Vulture (Neophron percnopterus) currently benefits from CMS Appendix I listing.

-Torgos tracheliotos was added to the Raptors MOU Annex 1 (List of Species) on the basis of evidence of its migratory behavior (according to the CMS definition) and categorized in Annex 3 (Action Plan), Table 1 as Category 1 (a Globally Threatened Species) at Raptors MOU MOS2 (October 2015).
+The Lappet-faced Vulture was added to the Raptors MOU Annex 1 (List of Species) on the basis of evidence of its migratory behaviour (according to CMS definition) and categorized in Annex 3 (Action Plan), Table 1 as Category 1 (globally threatened species) at Raptors MOU MOS2 (October 2015).

-The movements made by T. tracheliotos are consistent with the CMS definition of a 'migratory species'.
-Research has revealed the very large size of this species' home range (often hundreds of thousands of km^2) and the scale and frequency of their movements.
-Single individuals regularly pass through several countries and movement pattern differs between seasons and among age groups within the population.
+While many vulture species may not traditionally have been seen as migrants, it has become clear that the movements made by Lappet-faced Vultures are consistent with the CMS definition of a 'migratory species'.
+Research has revealed the very large size of this species' home range (often hundreds of thousands of km2) and the scale and frequency of the movements that it undertakes.
+Single individuals pass through several countries in a year and movement pattern differs between seasons and among age groups within the population.